James Novelli

-James Salvator John Novelli (October 18, 1885 - May 31, 1940) was an Italian American sculptor known for his funeral and war memorials.
+James Salvatore John Novelli (October 18, 1885 - May 31, 1940) was an Italian American sculptor known for his funeral and war memorials.

 Biography

-Novelli was born in 1885 in Sulmona, a province of Aquila, Italy.
-His family settled in lower Manhattan in New York and he was raised in a tenement house on Mulberry Street in the Five Points, which became the heart of Little Italy.
+Novelli was born in 1885 in Sulmona, Italy.
+His family settled in lower Manhattan in New York, and he was raised in a tenement house on Mulberry Street in the Five Points, which became the heart of Little Italy.

 In 1903, Novelli returned to Italy to study and graduated from the Royal Academy of Fine Arts in Rome in 1908.
-As student he earned an honorable mention for his work submitted to the 1906 International Exposition in Paris.
+As a student, he earned an honorable mention for his work submitted to the 1906 International Exposition in Paris.
 He participated in the New York competition about "conceptions of war" in 1915.

-He later lived in Chelsea in Manhattan and received numerous commissions.
-After marrying he lived in Queens, New York, with his wife, Lillian, and son.
+He later lived in Chelsea and received numerous commissions.
+After marrying, he lived in Queens, with his wife, Lillian, and son.

-His career foundering during the Depression, he worked city's monument crew.
-He committed suicide in 1940.
+His career foundering during the Depression, he worked with the city's monument crew.
+Novelli committed suicide in 1940.